edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/attestation.md

 ### Measured boot

 Measured boot builds on the concept of chained runtime measurements.
-Each component in the boot-chain loads and measures the next component into the PCR before executing it.
+Each component in the boot chain loads and measures the next component into the PCR before executing it.
-By comparing the resulting PCR values against trusted reference values, the integrity of the entire boot chain and thereby, the running system can be ensured.
+By comparing the resulting PCR values against trusted reference values, the integrity of the entire boot chain and thereby the running system can be ensured.

 ### Remote attestation (RA)